Bastian/bstats-backend/README.md

 ## Firebase

-bStats uses Firebase Auth for authentication.
+bStats uses Firebase Auth for authentication and Firestore to store historic line chart data.
 Thus, you have to create a [Firebase](https://firebase.google.com/) project and set the following environment variables:

 | Variable                       | Default Value               | Description |